jordannakamoto/roboseo/README.md

 # SEO Content Refresher
 Designed for a friend to speed up webscraping and data entry for SEO content writing.
+For monthly batches of ~100 client sites

 ## Data Flow
 ![FlowChart](./-DevLog/flow-diagram.png)